 The world also knows Nepal because of the Himalayas that were formed millions of years due to the collision of two continents.
-And this is how Everest evolved, and the trekking trail that connects to it, is man-made, but this trekking trail became vigorously famous with the passage time, far and wide, and it was named as Everest Base Camp Trek which became more and more popular with the willingness of the people, which not only pull the Europeans, but also the Americans and Australians with top marks.
+And this is how Everest evolved, and the trekking trail that connects to it, is man-made, but this trekking trail became vigorously famous with the passage of time, far and wide, and it was named Everest Base Camp Trek which became more and more popular with the willingness of the people, which not only pulled the Europeans but also the Americans and Australians with top marks.

-Later, we found out it was a perfect excuse to be the trekkers of the Kanchenjunga Region because the trekking trail offered us more floras and gave us an access to be in touch with different species of plants, including an opportunity to see different varieties of birds.
-The uphill killing trekking trail also took us to a long steel bridge, and we continued to come across such bridge as we moved further and further or as we moved from lower elevation to higher elevation.
-Through paddy field we walked, and it was an amazing experience.
+Later, we found out it was a perfect excuse to be the trekkers of the Kanchenjunga Region because the trekking trail offered us more floras and gave us access to be in touch with different species of plants, including an opportunity to see different varieties of birds.
+The uphill killing trekking trail also took us to a long steel bridge, and we continued to come across such a bridge as we moved further and further or as we moved from lower elevation to higher elevation.
+Through the paddy field, we walked, and it was an amazing experience.
 Our trekking trail took us to the region, much of which was covered with green vegetation.
-Beautiful nature was what we saw, but above all, we were in the remote place and had been isolated from the modern world.
-Indeed, this became a new memory to our life.
-In addition to this, this trek features the third highest mountain in the world, and we felt that we have signed a rewarding contract of trek as we reached the base of the mountain.
+Beautiful nature was what we saw, but above all, we were in a remote place and had been isolated from the modern world.
+Indeed, this became a new memory of our life.
+In addition to this, this trek features the third highest mountain in the world, and we felt that we have signed a rewarding contract for the trek as we reached the base of the mountain.

 I became a routined person from the day I started my trek to the day I ended my trek.
-Right from the beginning, I started to having amazing experience from Hari, my trekking guide.
-He was the one, who guided me safely and perfectly from the starting point to the ending point, making me familar with natural beauties and sharing his experience, for examples, this is a scenic way and this hotel is best to stay.
+Right from the beginning, I started to have an amazing experience with Hari, my trekking guide.
+He was the one, who guided me safely and perfectly from the starting point to the ending point, making me familiar with natural beauties and sharing his experience, for example, this is a scenic way and this hotel is the best to stay.
 And all this, he has acquired with his years of experience.

-Trekking in the Manaslu Region made me familar with the infrastructrue of Nepal as well, this I came to know when I was travelling in a jeep on the road to Arughat; the road was really rough, and this is even so, according to the Nepalese Standard.
-Variety is what makes Manaslu Circuit Trek different because it has uphill and downhill trails, includes hot spring and river, makes me walk on a sandy river bed, leads me to the valley, and showcases the beautiful view of the Himalayan Ranges that I have never seen even in my dream.
+Trekking in the Manaslu Region made me familiar with the infrastructure of Nepal as well, this I came to know when I was traveling in a jeep on the road to Arughat; the road was really rough, and this is even so, according to the Nepalese Standard.
+Variety is what makes Manaslu Circuit Trek different because it has uphill and downhill trails, includes a hot spring and river, makes me walk on a sandy river bed, leads me to the valley, and showcases the beautiful view of the Himalayan Ranges that I have never seen even in my dream.

-The trekking trail traverses the woodland and even the Budhi Gandaki River, one of the biggest rivers of Nepal, and I also crossed smaller river than this, and from the trekking trail, I saw the rivers- what a magnificnet view it was.
-As I ascend more and more; I became closer with the natural beauties, especially the view of Sringi Himal- it was awesome as well as outstanding.
-I was further enriched when Hari took me to nearby villages and inroduced me with villagers’ ways of living.
+The trekking trail traverses the woodland and even the Budhi Gandaki River, one of the biggest rivers of Nepal, and I also crossed a smaller river than this, and from the trekking trail, I saw the rivers- what a magnificent view it was.
+As I ascend more and more; I became closer to the natural beauties, especially the view of Sringi Himal- it was awesome as well as outstanding.
+I was further enriched when Hari took me to nearby villages and introduced me to villagers’ ways of living.
 Above all, the view of Peak 29 was so impressive that I took a lot of photos.
-Also, it was a great fun to trek up to the Pungen Glacier, from where I saw the most satisfying view of Manaslu that I could ever see from this trek.
-Equally, I saw the outstanding view of Himlung Himal (7126 m), Cheo Himal (6820 m), Gyagi Kung, Kang Koru (6981 m) and Annapurna II (7937 m) from the difficult pass but it was rewarding, last but not the least, how can I forget walking in the forest of fig and rhododendron trees.
+Also, it was great fun to trek up to the Pungen Glacier, from where I saw the most satisfying view of Manaslu that I could ever see from this trek.
+Equally, I saw the outstanding view of Himlung Himal (7126 m), Cheo Himal (6820 m), Gyagi Kung, Kang Koru (6981 m), and Annapurna II (7937 m) from the difficult pass but it was rewarding, last but not the least, how can I forget walking in the forest of fig and rhododendron trees.
+Package: Manaslu Circuit Trek.

-It was my first experiences walking in the midst of corn fields, but in the beginning, I found the trail so steep that I lost my balance; however, I recovered it.
-But in this trail, there was a fun.
+It was my first experience walking in the midst of cornfields, but in the beginning, I found the trail so steep that I lost my balance; however, I recovered it.
+But in this trial, there was fun.
 Ahead was a suspension bridge that swung as I walked, and it created a fear in me, but I crossed the Arun River, and from the bridge’s end, I climbed uphill.
 On the way, I come across several streams and meadows and also Sherpa villages.
-These different aspects of Makalu Base Camp Trek were so compelling that I did not regret for choosing this trek.
+These different aspects of Makalu Base Camp Trek were so compelling that I did not regret choosing this trek.

-It has been more than 800 years that in Kagbeni, people have been living, and they say “we are the eight generation.”
-They have adapted to the hardships of Kagbeni like we have adapted to the charms of city life.
+It has been more than 800 years that in Kagbeni, people have been living, and they say “we are the eight generations.”
+They have adapted to the hardships of Kagbeni as we have adapted to the charms of city life.

-In the dry land of Mustang, it is amazing to see a river, white washed houses, as well as the fields of buckwheat, barley, wheat, and apple orchards.
+In the dry land of Mustang, it is amazing to see a river, whitewashed houses, as well as fields of buckwheat, barley, wheat, and apple orchards.
 Moreover, I wondered when I saw snow-covered Nilgiri Peak.
 How did it exist there?
-All I could say is that’s the way it is and praised to the mightiness of nature.
+All I could say is that’s the way it is and praised for the mightiness of nature.